Pet Businesses

 Comparing Startup Costs

-• Dog Grooming Business - Higher startup cost ($5,000-$100,000) but shares operational overlap in the pet space.
+• Dog Grooming Business - Higher startup cost ($5,000-$100,000) and a fixed-location or mobile model, but it serves the exact same dog-owning client base you already reach.

 Frequently Asked Questions